10 Ways For You To Develop Healthier Eating Habits

 3. Eat Breakfast

 Eating breakfast is important for most people.
 If you start your day off right by with a nutritious breakfast, it can help keep you on track for the rest of your day.
-Eating small meals every couple of hours can help prevent binging.
-If you get yourself in the habit of eating on a schedule, you’re less likely to get super hungry and overeat.
-A well-rounded breakfast should contain lots of protein, some fiber, and healthy fats.
-Fruits, vegetables, and whole grains are perfect for a nutritious and well-rounded breakfast.
+Eating small meals every couple of hours can help prevent binging and even help with portion size later in the day.
+If you get yourself into the habit of eating on a schedule, you’re less likely to get super hungry and overeat.
+A well-rounded breakfast should contain lots of lean protein, some fiber, and healthy fats.
+Fruits and vegetables and whole grains are perfect for a nutritious and well-rounded breakfast that is part of a healthy diet.

 4. Meal Prep